Freecey/Bulletin-Board-Project/README.md

 - Create & edit Topic
 - Post and reply to topic message
 - Search in Topics name and messages content
+- Markdown interpretation for content

 ### Soon
-- Markdown interpretation for content (in post/sign/desciption)
 - emojis supported

 ___

 ## Technology used and specification

 - html.